-I just returned from an 8-day vacation up and down the New England coast with my boyfriend… and it was A-MAZ-ING.
+I just returned from a glorious, much-needed, 8-day vacay up and down the New England coast with my man… and yes, it was A-MAZ-ING.
 However… it is now official.
 I am in the midst of a full-fledged, hard-core, post-vacation funk.
 And I am here to tell you that the fabled funk is very real and I would argue that it is an inevitable occurrence in the life of any vacationer.

 All the fun you’ve been planning for, saving for and laid awake with great night-before-Christmas anticipation for … is over.
 The photos are now in your camera instead of the brochure and the t-shirt is hanging in the closet.